-Removing NetVault Backup
+Removing NetVault

-· Removing NetVault Backup Server or Client
+· Removing NetVault Server or Client

-Removing NetVault Backup Server or Client
+Removing NetVault Server or Client

-When you install the NetVault Backup Server or Client software on a machine, the installation process creates an uninstaller executable file named "uninstall" under the NetVault Backup installation directory.
-You can use this executable to remove NetVault Backup.
+When you install the NetVault Server or Client software on a machine, the installation process creates an uninstaller executable file named "uninstall" under the NetVault installation directory.
+You can use this executable to remove NetVault.
 The installation process also creates a data file named "uninstall.dat," which contains information about the installation.
 To properly uninstall the software, both the uninstaller executable and the uninstall.dat files must exist on the machine.

-NOTE: When you remove NetVault Backup, the backup indexes are deleted from the NetVault Database.
+i NOTE: When you remove NetVault, the backup indexes are deleted from the NetVault Database.
 However, the actual backed up data remains intact on the media.

-To remove NetVault Backup Server or Client:
+To remove NetVault Server or Client:

-- 1 Log on to the system with administrator or root-level access, and navigate to NetVault Backup installation directory. - 2 Use any of the following methods to run the uninstaller.
+- 1 Log on to the system with administrator or root-level access, and navigate to NetVault installation directory. - 2 Use any of the following methods to run the uninstaller.

 Mode Description GUI mode Double-click the file named "uninstall."
-The filename extension is ".exe" on Windows and ".app" on Mac OS X. Text mode Depending on the operating system, type the following command: Linux and UNIX: ./uninstallmode text Mac OS X: /path/to/nvbu_install_dir/uninstall.app/Contents/M acOS/installbuilder.shmode text NOTE: When uninstalling NetVault Backup on Linux IA (Itanium), the uninstaller shows "unaligned access" warning messages.
+The filename extension is ".exe" on Windows and ".app" on Mac OS X.

+Mode Description Text mode Depending on the operating system, type the following command: • Linux and UNIX: ./uninstallmode text Mac OS X: /path/to/nvbu_install_dir/uninstall.app/Contents/N acOS/installbuilder.shmode text NOTE: When uninstalling NetVault on Linux IA (Itanium), the uninstaller shows "unaligned access" warning messages.
 However, the uninstallation completes successfully.
-Example warning messages: unaligned access to 0x600000005642f7c, ip=0x2000000004dbe520 To suppress these warning messages, start the uninstaller by running the following command: prctlunaligned=silent ./uninstallmode text You can omit themode text option when running the uninstaller on a local Mac OS X machine.
+Example warning messages: unaligned access to 0x600000005642f7c, ip=0x200000004dbe520 To suppress these warning messages, start the uninstaller by running the following command: prctlunaligned=silent ./uninstallmode text You can omit themode text option when running the uninstalle on a local Mac OS X machine.
 When running the uninstaller on Mac OS X from a remote terminal (SSH or telnet), it may be necessary to use themode text option.
-Otherwise, the installer may run in full graphic mode without showing any output in the console.
-Unattended mode Depending on the operating system, type the following command: • Linux and UNIX: ./uninstallmode unattended Mac OS X: /path/to/nvbu_install_dir/uninstall.app/Contents/M acOS/installbuilder.shmode unattended • Windows: uninstallmode unattended NOTE: When uninstalling NetVault Backup on Linux IA (Itanium), the uninstaller shows "unaligned access" warning messages.
+Otherwise, the installer may run in fu graphic mode without showing any output in the console.
+Unattended mode Depending on the operating system, type the following command: • Linux and UNIX: ./uninstallmode unattended Mac OS X: /path/to/nvbu_install_dir/uninstall.app/Contents/M acOS/installbuilder.shmode unattended • Windows: uninstallmode unattended NOTE: When uninstalling NetVault on Linux IA (Itanium), the uninstaller shows "unaligned access" warning messages.
 However, the uninstallation completes successfully.
-Example warning messages: unaligned access to 0x6000000005642f7c, ip=0x2000000004dbe520 To suppress these warning messages, start the uninstaller by running the following command: prctlunaligned=silent ./uninstallmode unattended
+Example warning messages: unaligned access to 0x600000005642f7c, ip=0x200000004dbe520 To suppress these warning messages, start the uninstaller by running the following command: prctlunaligned=silent ./uninstallmode unattended

-- NOTE: On Windows, you can also use Programs and Features to uninstall NetVault Backup: - 1 Open Programs and Features (Start > Control Panel > Programs > Programs and Features). - $2\quad \text{In the list of installed programs, select } \textbf{NetVault Backup}, \text{ and then click } \textbf{Uninstall}.$ - 3 In the confirmation dialog, click Yes to remove the program.
+- 1 Open Programs and Features (Start > Control Panel > Programs > Programs and Features). - 2 In the list of installed programs, select NetVault, and then click Uninstall. - 3 In the confirmation dialog, click Yes to remove the program.

-The uninstaller generates a log file named $netvault{GUID}{uninstall.log}$ in the system temporary directory.
+The uninstaller generates a log file named netvault\{GUID}\uninstall.log in the system temporary directory.
 If the uninstallation fails, the uninstaller may not generate the regular log file.
-Instead, it may leave an intermediate log file is named $bitrock{installer.log}$ or $bitrock{installer}$ or the system temporary directory.
+Instead, it may leave an intermediate log file is named bitrock\installer.log or bitrock\installer\nnn.log in the system temporary directory.